Aliases for TOR1A Gene

 GeneCards Summary for TOR1A Gene

-TOR1A (Torsin Family 1, Member A (Torsin A)) is a Protein Coding gene.
-Diseases associated with TOR1A include dystonia-1, torsion and dystonia 1.
-Among its related pathways are Alpha-synuclein signaling and Cytoskeletal Signaling.
-GO annotations related to this gene include serine-type endopeptidase activity and unfolded protein binding.
-An important paralog of this gene is TOR2A.
+TOR1A (Torsin Family 1 Member A) is a Protein Coding gene.
+Diseases associated with TOR1A include Dystonia 1, Torsion, Autosomal Dominant and Dystonia.
+Among its related pathways are Neuroscience and Clathrin-mediated endocytosis.
+Gene Ontology (GO) annotations related to this gene include ATPase activity and cytoskeletal protein binding.
+An important paralog of this gene is TOR1B.

 Protein with chaperone functions important for the control of protein folding, processing, stability and localization as well as for the reduction of misfolded protein aggregates.
 Involved in the regulation of synaptic vesicle recycling, controls STON2 protein stability in collaboration with the COP9 signalosome complex (CSN).
 In the nucleus, may link the cytoskeleton with the nuclear envelope, this mechanism seems to be crucial for the control of nuclear polarity, cell movement and, specifically in neurons, nuclear envelope integrity.
 Participates in the cellular trafficking and may regulate the subcellular location of multipass membrane proteins such as the dopamine transporter SLC6A3, leading to the modulation of dopamine neurotransmission.
 In the endoplasmic reticulum, plays a role in the quality control of protein folding by increasing clearance of misfolded proteins such as SGCE variants or holding them in an intermediate state for proper refolding.
 May have a redundant function with TOR1B in non-neural tissues.